noahehall/multicloud/providers/aws/services/networkingContentDelivery/vpc.md

     - ensure resources are in the same AZ as the nat gateway
     - or create a NAT gateway in each AZ
   - service to service comms
-    - use aws resources that support interface/gateway endpoints and use AWS privateLink
+    - gateway endpoints for traffic destined to DynamoDB or Amazon S3.
 - plan for multiple VPCs
   - you cannot create a VPN/Direct Connect/VPC peering connection between two VPCs that have matching or overlapping CIDR range
 - you can now resize a VPC using a secondary CIDR range